m-voit/concepts-of-programming-languages/study-project/paper.md

 Higher-order functions are functions that accept other functions as arguments or return a function as a result.
 As discussed in the section on first-class functions, JavaScript has first-class functions and thus allows writing and using higher-order functions.

-For example, the convert function of the Boolean parser takes two functions as arguments.
+The convert function of the Boolean parser for example takes two functions as its arguments.
 A parser function to be executed and a converter function to convert the result of the parser function.
-This higher order function can be used for any parser function and with any converter function.
+This flexible and easily reusable higher order function can be used for any parser function and with any converter function.
-The result is a highly flexible and easily reusable function.

 ```javascript
 export const convert = (parser, converter) => input => {